Nightspeedy/ADPREV/README.md

-# ADPREV
+# Kōkoku nashi
-The bot code for ADPREV
+The bot code for Kōkoku nashi

 Copyright © 2018 Nightspeedy, All rights reserved.